wildchld-ops/infamous_dev_setup/README.md

-infamous_aokp_dev_setup
+infamous_dev_setup
 =======================

-Setup script for AOKP build environment for Ubuntu 13.04
+Setup script for build environment for Ubuntu 13.10